-Extending this simple model to our physical universe suggests that our 3+1 spacetime consists of a 3-brane in motion relative to a higher (fourth) dimension, which is not included in the 3- brane.
-Since time in the 3-brane is rotated into the imaginary dimension $\boldsymbol{w}$ in the 4-brane, it follows that time flows due to motion of the $\boldsymbol{w}$ dimension relative to the 3-brane.
-One can visualize this spatial motion by picturing the vertical ( $\boldsymbol{w}$ ) axis of Minkowski 4-space (Figure 9, page 23) flowing constantly downward, the future above irrevocably becoming the past below.
-At any moment in physical time (denoted t3), our physical universe reflects a "slice" of the 4-brane at a particular location on the imaginary fourth dimension.
+Extending this simple model to our physical universe suggests that our 3+1 spacetime consists of a 3-brane in motion relative to a higher (fourth) dimension, which is not included in the 3-brane.
+Since time in the 3-brane is rotated into the imaginary dimension \boldsymbol{w} in the 4-brane, it follows that time results from motion of the \boldsymbol{w} dimension relative to the three real dimensions.
+One can visualize this spatial motion by picturing the vertical (\boldsymbol{w}) axis of Minkowski 4-space (Figure 9) flowing constantly downward, the future above irrevocably becoming the past below.
+At any moment in physical time (denoted t3), our physical universe reflects a "slice" of the 4-brane at a particular coordinate of the imaginary fourth dimension.

-Taking this principle to its logical conclusion, time in the 4-brane implies motion relative to the $\boldsymbol{v}$ dimension in the 5-brane, while time in the 5-brane eventuates from motion relative to a still higher dimension in the 6-brane (call it $\boldsymbol{u}$ ).
+Taking this principle to its logical conclusion, time in the 4-brane implies motion relative to the second imaginary (v) dimension in the 5-brane, while time in the 5-brane eventuates from motion relative to a still higher dimension in the 6-brane (call it u).
 Where does it end?
-What is the source of time?
+What is the origin of time?
 Since a complete answer to this question would take us well outside the realm of "physics", and therefore outside the scope of this paper, the reader is asked to consider the following conjecture:

-• Time originates with spatial motions of the two imaginary dimensions in the 5-brane.
+• Time originates with spatial motions of the two imaginary (\boldsymbol{w} and \boldsymbol{v}) dimensions in the 5-brane relative to each other and to the three real dimensions.

-The implication is that there is no spatial motion (and therefore no time) in the higher branes.
+The implication is that there is no spatial motion (and therefore no time) in the higher branes (the dimension u is static).
 This conjecture finds support from technical considerations alone.
+Recall that

-Recall that Kaluza's Einstein-Maxwell theory derives Einsteins' field equations in the 5-brane, representing the bedrock of space and time (spacetime) as we know them.
+Kaluza's Einstein-Maxwell theory derives Einsteins' field equations in the 5-brane, representing the bedrock of space and time (spacetime) as we know them.
 Moreover, since real 3-manifolds exist only in the lower three branes, one might assume that the same applies to time.

-Figure 20 provides a schematic representation of the process manifesting time and energy in the lower three branes.
-Note that the 6-brane includes two positive imaginary dimensions in its construction (colored black) - the intrinsic space dimension and what we may call the intrinsic time dimension $\boldsymbol{u}$ - rendering the 6-brane the precursor to spacetime in the lower branes.
-The rotating circle represents the very heart of the process, the "engine room" of objective manifestation, set into activity by the spatial motions of the imaginary dimensions $\boldsymbol{v}$ and $\boldsymbol{w}$ in the 5-brane.
+Figure 20 provides a schematic representation of the process underpinning time and energy in the lower three branes.
+Note that the 6-brane includes two positive imaginary dimensions in its construction (colored black) - the intrinsic space dimension and what we may call the intrinsic time dimension \boldsymbol{u} - rendering the 6-brane the precursor to spacetime in the lower branes.
+The rotating circle represents the very heart of the process, the "engine room" of objective manifestation, set into activity by the spatial motions of the imaginary dimensions \boldsymbol{v} and \boldsymbol{w} in the 5-brane.
 For present purposes these spatial motions are taken as primary, a priori.